Username2481632/ReactionTest/README.md

 ## How to Build (AppImage for Linux)

 1. Ensure development dependencies are installed (see Setup step 4).
+2. Ensure pre-commit hooks are installed (see Setup step 5).
-2. The AppImage is built automatically via a pre-commit hook whenever you commit changes.
+3. The AppImage is built automatically via the pre-commit hook whenever you commit changes.
-3. The built AppImage can be found in the `out/` directory.
+4. The built AppImage can be found in the `out/` directory.

 ## Features (To be updated)